Fast-growing German software start-up Celonis raises first outside funds

 Celonis sells a novel form of “big data” analytics software that allows corporate customers to improve how arcane business processes work within each organisation.
 It analyzes log files and other bits of data from all computer systems to map out the inner working of the organisation and to identify potential technical bottlenecks.

-It has signed up some of the world's biggest companies as customers - Siemens, ABB, UBS, KPMG, Deloitte, Bayer, Vodafone, as well as a range of medium-sized firms - more than 200 customers in all, across 15 industries.
+It has signed up some of the world’s biggest companies as customers - Siemens AG, ABB Ltd, UBS, KPMG [KPMG.UL], Deloitte & Touche Plc [DLTE.UL], Bayer AG and Vodafone Plc, as well as a range of medium-sized firms - more than 200 customers in all, across 15 industries.
 Twenty of them already have more than 1,000 Celonis software users, Rinke said.

 It got this far through “bootstrapping” itself, pulling together 12,500 euros to get computer systems set up and tapping dry what was left of their student bank accounts until they could begin to fund themselves from operations.